AP PHOTOS: War forces thousands of Ethiopians into Sudan

-They took with them with donkeys and beds and motorcycles and colorful cloths that they now drape over pipes to create shelters.
+They took with them donkeys and beds and motorcycles and colorful cloths that they now drape over pipes to create shelters.
 Others left their shoes behind as they crossed a river to safety.

 Tens of thousands of Ethiopians who just weeks ago were contemplating the harvest season now huddle in refugee camps in Sudan.
 They ran from fields and homes and hospital rooms as months of tensions between Ethiopia’s government and that of its defiant Tigray region erupted into deadly fighting.